 Specifies the app used to open the survey.
 Valid values are

 Hides elements of the survey in the web app.
-It can accept multiple values separated by a comma.
+The parameter can accept multiple values separated by a comma.
 Valid values are

 Switches the language of the survey.
 It only works if the survey includes multiple languages.

-Sets the mode of the web form.
+Sets the mode of the web app.
 Valid values are

 Specifies the survey record that's loaded into the form.
 Valid values are the global IDs for existing survey records.
 The name of this parameter is case sensitive.